coffeesnwob/cloud-notes/structural markup.md

 ## paragraphs

 The `<p>` element is used for paragraphs.
-If you surround your text with the `<p>` element, the browser will know that this text that’s being surrounded by the `<p>` element is a paragraph.
+If you surround your text with the `<p>` element, the browser will know that text inside the `<p>` element is a paragraph.
 By default, the browser will show each paragraph on a new line.

 ```html
 <p>